CarimDayZ/dayz-mod-carim/README.md

 ## Nametags

 Provides ability to configure zones to display player nametags by specifying a position and radius.
 Copy the template below and edit as desired.
 The nametags will only be shown if the players are within the network bubble (~1km).
+Toggle visibility with a configurable key (default: `K`).

 ```json
 "CarimNametagData": {